dwight9339/geoguessr_knowledge_graph/content/Metas/📌Metas.md

 \underset{\text{New Zealand}}{+100} &
 \end{bmatrix}
 $$
 This vector tips your guess strongly toward the southern hemisphere but hedges near the equator by applying a reduced penalty to equatorial countries.
-As you play and observe, collecting more vectors, the individual likelihood values for each location shift and a set of likely candidates emerges.
+As you play and observe, you're essentially collecting a **rolling sum** of vectors representing your perceived likelihood for each possible location.
+As these likelihood values shift, a set of the most likely candidates emerges.
 $$
 \begin{align*}
 \textit{Likelihood} &= DriveSide_{left} + SunDirection_{north} \\\\